Fohdeesha/lab-docu/docs/perc.md

 >Note: The above commands were pulled from the following Dell White Paper: [Disabling a Third-Party PCIe Card Cooling Response with Dell PowerEdge Servers](store/perc/ThirdPartyPCIFanResponse.pdf)

 ## Extra: Revision Info & Part Numbers
-The main difference between the B0 and D1 revisions is the D1 will link at PCIe 3.0 speeds, instead of PCIe 2.0.
-This will almost certainly never cause a bottleneck unless you have every SAS port on the card connected to very fast SSDs that all get hammered at the same time.
-Even then, you're likely to reach the card's processor limitations before the bus bandwidth limit.
+The main difference between the B0 and D1 revisions are link speeds: D1 will link at PCIe 3.0 instead of PCIe 2.0.
+This will almost certainly never cause a bottleneck, as you'll hit the processing limits of the SAS chipset before you run into the 20gbps full duplex bandwidth of a 4x PCIe 2.0 slot.
 The difference with the *P* cards (H710P) is more cache (1GB vs 512MB), but this is totally irrelevant when running the card flashed to IT mode as the cache is not used.

 Regardless, since they're the same price used, you may as well grab the D1 revision.
 Note that many ebay sellers just stick popular part numbers in the listing title, so try to verify in the actual auction images that the label states the correct part number.
 Note that most sellers omit the leading `0` so you'll get more results doing the same: